-By attracting and retaining talent reflective of our consumers and transforming our culture into our Greatness Agenda, Campbell enabled leaders and employees to unite in several key growth areas.
-These include Positioning for Growth; Building Awareness and Adaptability; Engaging Leaders' Talent; and Creating Community.
+As we continue on our journey to inclusion, we are increasing our capabilities to attract and retain talent reflective of our consumers and working to transform our culture.
+As we do so, we are enabling leaders and employees to unite around several key growth areas.
+These include Positioning for Growth; Building Awareness and Capability; Engaging Leaders, Talent and Creating Community; and Fostering Future Women and Minority Leaders.